-4. U. T. El Paso - Burges Hall - Renovation for Institute for Manufacturing and Materials Management (Project No. 201-759): Award of Construction Contract to Croom Construction Company, El Paso, Texas, and Approval to Increase Authorized Total Project Cost (Exec.
+4. U. T. El Paso - Burges Hall - Renovation for Institute for Manufacturing and Materials Management (Project No. 201-759): Recommended Award of Construction Contract to Croom Construction Company, El Paso, Texas, and Request to Increase Authorized Total Project Cost (Exec.
 Com.
-Letter 91-26).--In October 1990, the U. T. Board of Regents authorized a total project cost of \$2,275,000 to be funded with federal grant funds for the renovation of Burges Hall at The University of Texas at El Paso.
-Bids received for the project exceeded the estimated construction cost, and the Project Architect found that the mechanical construction cost estimate did not fully reflect the project's complexity of installing new plumbing to convert the existing dormitory into laboratory and office use.
+Letter 91-26).--

+The Executive Committee concurs in the recommendation of the Chancellor, the Executive Vice Chancellor for Academic Affairs, and President Natalicio that the U. T. Board of Regents: